joebew42/unusual-spending-kata/README.md

 - Compare the total amount paid for the month, grouped by spending; filter down to the categories for which the user spent at least 50% more this month than last month.

-- Compose an e-mail message to the user that lists the categories for which spending was unusually high, with a subject like “Unusual spending of $1076 detected!” and this body:
+- Compose an e-mail notification to the user that lists the categories for which spending was unusually high, with a subject like “Unusual spending of $1076 detected!” and this body:

 ```
 Hello card user!